leomirkin/NodeSense/README.md

 - Use Ctrl+Click to create edges between nodes.
 - Use the sentiment panel to assign sentiment to nodes.
 - Use the "Toggle Special Node" button to highlight important concepts.
+- Click node or edge, then press supr to delete it.

 ## Project Structure
 - 'app.py': The main Flask application file.